 Your home is your castle, a safe haven for you and your family.
 If you are facing foreclosure, particularly in the aftermath of storm such as Hurricane Harvey, a divorce, job loss, hospitalization or death, it threatens the stability of your home life.
 Once a foreclosure action has been made, you typically have less than 21 days to act before your property is sold at auction.
 The banks have lawyers to protect their rights, and so should you.

 A Temporary Restraining Order (TRO) is typically the best way to stop an impending foreclosure, but in some cases it may not be necessary at all.
-As a last resort, we can file for and request a TRO from a judge in order to stop the foreclosure process immediately.
+We can file for and request a TRO from a judge in order to stop the foreclosure process immediately and give us time to negotiate a resolution that will keep you in your home, or allow you to exit gracefully if you desire.

 We understand you want to slow the foreclosure process or stop foreclosure altogether.
 At The Lane Law Firm, we offer strong foreclosure defense representation to homeowners in the Houston, Dallas / Fort Worth, San Antonio, Austin, and throughout most of Texas.